If you are looking for a natural sunscreen that is suitable for sensitive skin, Lavera Sun Cream with SPF30 could be a perfect fit for you.

 - Suitable for babies and children as well

-The NATRUE Standard has set strict label criteria regarding the origin of the ingredients, its manufacture and also the composition of the finished cosmetic product in order to be called natural or organic product and carry the NATRUE seal on the packaging, as explained here
+The NATRUE Standard has set strict label criteria regarding the origin of the ingredients, its manufacture and also the composition of the finished cosmetic product in order to be called a natural or organic product and carry the NATRUE seal on the packaging.

 Lavera SPF 30 Sun Cream – My review